 How this will affect you

-Beginning January 31, 2020, all ACS APIs will be blocked.
-Additionally, you’ll no longer be able to create new clusters, update, or scale existing clusters using the portal, CLI, or Resource Manager templates.
+Beginning 31 January 2020, all ACS APIs will be blocked.
+Additionally, you’ll no longer be able to create new clusters, or update or scale existing clusters using the portal, CLI or Resource Manager templates.
 However, you’ll still be able to list and delete existing clusters using these client tools.
-While the existing clusters and the applications running on them should continue to work after January 31, 2020, there will be no technical support available or feature improvements.
+While the existing clusters and the applications running on them should continue to work after 31 January 2020, there will be no technical support available or feature improvements.

 Still have questions?
 Contact us.